-Garden School Grounds Managers Course -Distance Learning Course
+Grounds Managers Course

-- Learn Practical Skills and a Career in Professional Gardening
+- Learn practical skills and a career in professional gardening.

-- Self Paced, 600 hour course
+- Self-paced, 600 hour course.

 '“This is beyond what you would learn in a Trade Certificate in Horticulture.
 It teaches you everything a tradesman would learn about plant culture; and more science, plus more plant identification than what an average tradesperson whould know” - John Mason Dip.Hort.Sc., Cert.Supn, FIOH, FPLA, Garden Author and educator.